olanipekundesmond0/google-cybersecurity-portfolio/course-2-risk-management/security-audit-notes.md

 access due to weak or reused passwords.
 Fix: Implement a centralized password management system to automatically enforce password policy requirements across the organization.

+Issue 3: Access controls pertaining to least privilege and separation of duties have not been implemented.
+Category: Administrative
+Control name: Least privilege and separation of duties policy Control type: Preventative
+Control purpose: Reduce the risk and overall impact of malicious insider activity or compromised accounts.
+Fix: Implemented a least privilege and separation of duties policy to reduce the risk and overall impact of malicious insider activity or compromised accounts.

+Issue 4: The IT department has not installed an intrusion detection system (IDS).
+Category: Technical
+Control name: IDS/IPS
+Control type: Detective
+Control purpose: To detect and prevent anomalous traffic that matches a signature or rule.
+Fix: Implemented an IDS to detect and prevent anomalous traffic that matches known threat signatures or rules.